adeatrick/ValTexts/README.md

 # ValTexts
-## This is a work in progress.
-Come back soon!

-When completed, this will be the text notifications for WhatsAtVal.com
+This app gives text notifications for the daily menu at Val at Amherst College. https://valtexts.com